 - Opt-in for app notifications whenever there is activity on your account

-P&A FSA Tool #2: Mobile Pay
+FSA Tool #2: Mobile Pay

 Purchasing eligible expenses is now even easier with P&A’s Mobile Pay option – a secure digital payment method that allows you to pay for eligible benefit account expenses digitally, through your mobile device, at the point-of-service.
 Mobile Pay can be used instead of your Benefits Card, so if you don’t want to bring your card with you, or if you forgot it at home, you can still use your account at the point-of-service.
 Mobile Pay is free and easy to set up.
 Learn more.

-P&A FSA Tool #3: Eligible Expense List
+FSA Tool #3: Eligible Expense List

 Knowing what expenses are eligible under your plan helps you make the most of your FSA dollars.
 If you are recently new to the plan, or maybe only use the plan for very specific expenses, consider using your plan to purchase over-the-counter (OTC) medications.
-That’s right – under the 2020 CARES Act, OTC medications were made allowable to purchase with your FSA or HSA.
+Under the 2020 CARES Act, OTC medications were made allowable to purchase with your FSA or HSA.
 The legislation which rolled back a years-long rule that previously disallowed OTC medications for reimbursement unless accompanied by a doctor’s note or a prescription.

 Here is an overview of more recent expenses that are now FSA eligible: